-Enclosed for your information is an exchange of correspondence on the relationship between the antinuclear power and antinuclear weapons issues which you may find useful.
+Enclosed for your information is an exchange of correspondence sent out to branches by the party N.O. on the relationship between the antinuclear power and antinuclear weapons issues.
+Comrades in the YSA may find this useful for our discussion on antinuke work.